mckennapsean/dissertation/content/02-background.md

 Research in visualization design has explored many facets of design, from the process and its steps to the design decisions made throughout.
-In this chapter, we first investigate how visualization research on design utilizes the complex and flexible nature of the creative process.
-On the theoretical side, we focus on two types of visualization design models, process and decision models [@Meyer].
-For visualization design, we discuss the primary decision model used in the field, the nested model [@Munzner2009; @Meyer].
-For process models, the human-computer interaction (HCI) community has identified two differing approaches to the design process: creative and engineering [@Lowgren1995;
+In this chapter, we focus on two types of visualization design models, decision and process models [@Meyer].
+The nested model [@Munzner2009; @Meyer] is the primary model for visualization design decisions.
+On the other hand, design process models can be grouped into two approaches based on research in the human-computer interaction (HCI) community: creative and engineering [@Lowgren1995;
-@Howard2008; @Wolf2006; @Moere2011].
-Together, these approaches can complement
+@Howard2008; @Wolf2006; @Moere2011], and together these two approaches can
-and enrich a design process.
+complement and enrich a design process.
+Next, we investigate how visualization research on design captures the complex and flexible nature of the creative process.
 Furthermore, we reflect on the role and use of human-centered design methods throughout visualization design.
 Following this, we explore the role of design in the pedagogy of the data visualization and HCI communities.
 In the next chapter, we will introduce the design activity framework as a way to bridge design activities with the decisions a visualization designer might make, supporting both an engineering and creative approach for data visualization design.